opdavies/oliverdavies.uk/source/_posts/speaking-drupalcon-amsterdam.md

 ---
 title: Speaking at DrupalCon Amsterdam
 date: 2019-07-25
-excerpt:
-  I’m going to be attending DrupalCon Europe again this year, but for the first time as a speaker.
+excerpt: I’m going to be attending DrupalCon Europe again this year, but for the first time as a speaker.
-tags: [speaking, drupalcon, personal]
+tags:
+    - drupalcon
+    - personal
+    - speaking
 has_tweets: true
 ---